 These Surf Sweets Jelly Beans are great because they’re not full of high-fructose corn syrup.
 They’re sweetened with organic cane sugar and organic fruit juice.
 They’re still sweet, but at least they’re made with natural sweeteners, not factory-made chemicals.

 Also, just because “the Easter bunny” may put these candies in the Easter baskets, that doesn’t mean kids need to eat it all on Easter.
-I still set limits for my kids – probably just 2 of these peanut butter cups or 10 jelly beans.
+I still set limits for my kids – 2 of these peanut butter cups or 10 jelly beans in a day is plenty!
 That way, they won’t be too hyped up, and their treat will last a few days.

 6. Other Snacks

 Here are a few healthier snack ideas for your little ones’ Easter baskets.
 Lara Bars are awesome because they are made of a few clean ingredients.
 These blueberry muffin ones are: dates (a fruit that provides natural sweetness), cashews, blueberries, blueberry juice concentrate, lemon juice concentrate, and vanilla extract.
 They are so yummy!

 Annie’s Bunny Fruit Snacks are organic, gluten-free, and non-GMO.
 Like the jelly beans, they are also sweetened with organic cane sugar and organic fruit juice.
 The bunny shape makes them perfect for Easter.
 My son, Jase, loves these!

 These beef sticks are also gluten-free AND sugar-free!
 They are made with grass-fed beef and a few other clean ingredients.

 This Paleo Snack Mix is a healthier alternative to crackers or chips.
 It has banana chips, nuts, oil, vinegar, coconut aminos, and spices.